 At the end of the list, you will find a helpful Columbus map and other pertinent information for travelers – like where to stay and what to pack.

 Save, Pin or Bookmark our Columbus blog post so that you can access it for your trip to Ohio!

 Top Things To Do: Columbus, OH

 We are kicking off our list with fun activities in Columbus, Ohio that are in the heart of downtown and the immediate vicinity.
-If you are staying downtown, these Columbus sights can be reached on foot or with a short Uber ride.
+If you are staying in the Columbus city center, these sights can be reached on foot or with a short Uber ride.

 #1 Walk the Scioto Mile

 Walking the Scioto Mile is one of the best outdoor activities in Columbus, Ohio!
-The 175-acre urban green space, which is nestled alongside the river in the middle of the city, is lined with pedestrian paths that are perfect for an afternoon stroll or a morning jog.
+The 175-acre urban green space is lined with pedestrian paths that are perfect for an afternoon stroll or morning jog.